-Add a "broadcast and wait" block to the forever loop and create a new message called "show\startbutton"; This is done using the small down-arrow and choose "new...".
+Add a "broadcast and wait" block (from the Events category) to the forever loop and create a new message called "show_startbutton"; This is done using the small down-arrow and choose "new message...".

 We will also need to be able to communicate with the QuizMaster script and so we can create an additional broadcast that the QuizMaster script can listen for.
-So add a second broadcast and wait block with the message "start\quiz".
+So add a second broadcast and wait block with the message "start_quiz".